CesiumGS/OpenPhillyGlobe/README.md

 OpenPhillyGlobe
 ===============

-Basically "Google Earth for Philadelphia" with open source and open data.
+"Google Earth for Philadelphia" with open source and open data.